Generating clean power: Bayview-Hunter's Point

-Like many low-income neighborhoods, the Bayview-Hunter's Point neighborhood of San Francisco has a long history of environmental degradation: it houses one third of San Francisco?s hazardous waste sites and was downwind from California's dirtiest peaker power plant until community activism forced its closure in 2010.
+Like many frontline communities, the Bayview-Hunter's Point neighborhood of San Francisco has a long history of environmental degradation: it houses one third of San Francisco's hazardous waste sites and was downwind from California's dirtiest peaker power plant until community activism forced its closure in 2010.
 One in six children there suffer from asthma, and the prevalence of chronic illness is four times the statewide average.

 Since 2006, GRID Alternatives has partnered with the City of San Francisco to provide clean, renewable energy to more than 160 families in the Bayview-Hunter’s Point neighborhood that will offset 8,400 tons of C02 emissions.